About Day Zero Project

 In November 2011, Day Zero Project was awarded a grant to join the Start-up Chile entrepreneur programme.
 This is an ambitious plan funded by the Chilean government and designed to build the entrepreneur community in Chile.
-Day Zero Project is currently based in Santiago and busy at work developing new features and ideas for the website.
+Day Zero Project is currently based in South America and hard at work developing new features and ideas for the website.